CircuitVerse/Interactive-Book/docs/Combinational/half_adder.md

 ## Introduction

 Half adder is a combinational logic circuit with two inputs and two outputs.
-The half adder circuit is designed to add two single bit binary number A and B.
+The half adder circuit is designed to add two single bit binary numbers A and B.
 It is the basic building block for the addition of two single-bit numbers.
 This circuit has two outputs **carry** and **sum**.